 In terms of security, PIA has RAM-only servers, perfect forward secrecy, and full leak protection.
 Also, you get access to Identity Guard, which alerts you if your personal information (like your email address) is compromised in a data breach.

 Split-tunneling is also available, and I’m really happy that PIA lets you split-tunnel apps and IP addresses (ExpressVPN only lets you split-tunnel apps).
-It also has the best VPN ad, tracker, and malware blocker (PIA MACE) on the market — it always gets rid of ads, making web pages load faster.
+It also has one of the best VPN ad, tracker, and malware blockers (PIA MACE) on the market — it always gets rid of ads, making web pages load faster.

 PIA wasn’t as fast as ExpressVPN in my speed tests, but I still enjoyed great speeds for all of my online activities.
 It has user-friendly apps for all major platforms — I especially like that all apps provide helpful explanations for pretty much all settings and features.

-Private Internet Access allows up to 10 simultaneous connections and has affordable plans that start at $2.03 / month.
+Private Internet Access has affordable plans that start at $2.11 / month.
 It backs all purchases with a 30-day money-back guarantee.

 Proton VPN is an extremely secure VPN — it has perfect forward secrecy, full leak protection, and full-disk encryption, which keeps all data on a Proton VPN server completely unreadable.
 I also like its NetShield feature, which blocks malware, ads, and trackers.

 In addition, Proton VPN’s no-logs policy has been independently audited and confirmed, and it issues a transparency report.
 And all of its apps are open-source and have also been audited (only minor issues were found, which Proton VPN quickly fixed).

 I’m also a big fan of this VPN’s Secure Core server architecture — it sends your traffic through 2 VPN servers instead of 1 server, providing an extra layer of encryption.